taimos/dvalin/mongodb/README.md

 * `mongodb.sockettimeout` - the socket timeout of the connection (default: 10 seconds)
 * `mongodb.connecttimeout` - the connection timeout of the connection attempt (default: 10 seconds)

+### Access to database

+To get access to the database inject the `MongoDBDataAccess<T>` for your entity class into your bean.
+You can then call several methods to query and write data.

 ### Abstract entity and DAO interface

 The library provides a general purpose DAO interface (`ICrudDAO`) and an abstract implementation